bcnmy/documentation/docs/pages/paymaster/methods.md

 );
 ```

 **2. Update userOp**: After getting this information we need to build our updated userOp with the preferred `feeQuote` from the `feeQuotes` array.
+Here spender is the ERC20 paymaster contract address.

 ```ts
 finalUserOp = await smartAccount.buildTokenPaymasterUserOp(userOp, {